-Professor Heather McPherson will be acting as one of the Miami art fair correspondents for Two Coats of Paint.
+Professor Heather McPherson was a Miami art fair correspondents for Two Coats of Paint.
 Stay tuned for a couple of photo essays/short texts she’ll write about Art Basel and NADA (New Art Dealers Association) this weekend.

 The Archaeological Institute of America awarded the Cotsen Excavation Grant intended for “mid-career” project in 2013 to Professor Thomas Strasser, for his work at the Mesolithic site of Damnoni on Crete.